aslansky/css-sprite/readme.md

 > A css sprite generator.

-> Generates a sprite file and the propper css file out of a directory with images.
-It can also generate style files with base64 encoded images.
+> Generates sprites and propper css files out of a directory of images.

+> Supports retina sprites.

+> Can inline base64 encoded sprites.

 ## Requirements